swape/js-book/src/pages/chapter4/4_webserver.md

 npm start
 ```

-You should see the text "Server is running on http://localhost:3000" in your terminal.
+You should see the text `Server is running on http://localhost:3000` in your terminal.
 If you get some error, make sure you have installed `express` with npm and you have the `index.js` file in the root of your project.
 Make sure you have the `start` command in your `package.json` file.

 Now open up your browser and go to `http://localhost:3000`.
-You should see the text "Hello World" in your browser.
+You should see the text **Hello World** in your browser.

 Congratulations!
 You have created your first webserver with Node.js and Express.